© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llys Arthur, Dyffryn-Castell is a scheduled monument protected by Cadw under reference CD023.
 View the official record →

-Llys Arthur, Dyffryn-Castell is a moated domestic site situated in Ceredigion, Wales, dating to the medieval period.
+Llys Arthur, Dyffryn-Castell is a medieval moated domestic site located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under the reference CD023.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD023.

 Llys Arthur, Dyffryn-Castell dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llys Arthur, Dyffryn-Castell is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD023.